pkorduan/kvwmap-server/README.md

 Open a browser and call the kvwmap install script with the url of your host.

 `https://yourserver/kvmwmap/install.php`
 Accept the self-signed root certificate to connect with https.
 You can replace it later with your own certificate of your domain.
+Then click on the button "Installation starten".
-Then click on the button "Installation starten", wait a bit, go to the end of the page and click on the link "kvwmap starten" and login with:
+The result will be open in a new Browser tab.
+Go to the end of the page and click on the link "kvwmap starten" and login with:

 `user: kvwmap and password: kvmwap`